Marriage and Family Therapist Salary and Career Outlook

 Marriage and Family Therapist Careers

-Becoming a marriage and family therapist typically does not require a PhD or other doctoral-level degree, but there is still a substantial educational commitment.
-Like many other careers in therapy, the marriage and family therapy field requires practitioners to hold a master’s degree, complete supervised fieldwork experience, pass a state-issued licensing exam, and continue education efforts.
+Becoming a marriage and family therapist typically does not require a PhD or other doctoral-level degree, but it still entails a substantial educational commitment.
+Like many other careers in therapy, the marriage and family therapy field requires practitioners to hold a master’s degree, complete supervised fieldwork, pass a state-issued licensing exam, and continue their education.

-Once credentialed, an MFT career varies depending on where the therapist practices and what types of patients they see.
+Once credentialed, an MFT’s career varies depending on where they practice and the types of patients they see.

 Marriage and Family Therapists in Outpatient Care Centers